 So, I searched the web and spent three tormenting days looking for a decent host.
-I considered HostGator, since I used to have a dedicated server with them, back in the days when my forum had 5 million visitors a month, but it seemed that unless I pay way in advance, the price is just too high for a shared hosting.
-I decided that instead of taking one expensive account, I will just take a few shared ones, and won’t keep all my eggs in one basket anymore, because of the bitter experience with website hacking.
+I considered HostGator since I used to have a dedicated server with them, back in the days when my forum had 5 million visitors a month, it seemed that unless I paid way in advance, the price was too high for shared hosting.
+Instead of taking one expensive account, I decided that I would just take a few shared ones and won’t keep all my eggs in one basket anymore because of the bitter experience with website hacking.
 After a long search and reading tons of reviews, I finally decided in favor of NameCheap, because:

 - Price: starting from $9/YEAR (the first year)

 - Server scan and backup restores FREE in your cPanel

 - SSD disk + unlimited bandwidth

 - Value – Limited to 3 domains, 20GB in disk space, 50 databases and 50 email accounts.

 - Professional – Limited to 10 domains, 50GB in disk space, 100 databases and 100 email accounts.

 - Ultimate – Limited to 50 domains.

 - Business Pro – Limited to 20GB in disk space & 5000GB in bandwidth.